 Driver Experience and Responsibility

-Another key component of what makes Fort Lauderdale car and truck accident different are the laws that govern commercial truck driving.
+Another key component of what makes Fort Lauderdale car and truck accident claims different are the laws that govern commercial truck driving.
 Passenger car drivers have basic traffic laws to follow, but truck drivers and trucking companies must adhere to a plethora of regulation.
 Some of these regulations may have been broken in your accident case.

 - The number of hours that can be driven each day